Jon-Webb-79/cppsalt/README.rst

 Documentation
 ############
-The code in this repository is further documented at the XXX website.
+The code in this repository is further documented at the `Read the Docs <https://cppsalt.readthedocs.io/en/latest/>` website.